Souira Guedima

 Souira Guedima, formerly known as Aguz, is a Moroccan town 36 km south of Safi, at the mouth of the Tensift River on the Atlantic seacoast.
 Guedima may also be spelt Kadima, Kdima, Qadima (best English transliteration), or Qdima.
-Aguz may also be spelt Agouz, Gouz or Couz.
+Aguz may also be spelt Agouz, Gouz or Couz. it is the main town of the Lamaachate commune.

 History

 The town was an important port in the 11th century, serving the city of Aghmat which was inland 3 days journey to the east.